neilyoyoyoyo/st-gcn/README.md

-# Spatial Temporal Graph Convolutional Networks (ST-GCN)
+# Spatial Temporal Graph Convolutional Networks (ST-GCN) combined with trajectory differential invariants (TDI)

 A graph convolutional network for skeleton based action recognition.
 <div align="center">
     <img src="resource/info/pipeline.png">
 </div>

 ## Introduction

 This repository holds the codebase, dataset and models for the paper>

 **Spatial Temporal Graph Convolutional Networks for Skeleton-Based Action Recognition** Sijie Yan, Yuanjun Xiong and Dahua Lin, AAAI 2018.

 [[Arxiv Preprint]](https://arxiv.org/abs/1801.07455)

+* This branch is used to hold the codebase for st-gcn combined with trajectory differential invariants (TDIs) which has different training/testing configs along with TDI implementation in the ```tools/CurveDifferentialInvariant```.
+The better results are reported.

 ### Visulization of ST-GCN in Action